ozakiryota/docker_lsdslam/README.md

 Ctrl+c → Ctrl+d
 ## Other things
 + You should swap "camera.yaml" depending on your webcam.
 You can get it by camera_calibration from ROS.
+In your yaml file, camera_name has to be head_camera.
 + Wide view cameras would be better.
 + Global shutter is recomended(CCD cameras).
 + Auto focus cameras would not work well(?).